 Strip malls are a necessary evil and a part of our daily lives.
 You know the type; uncomfortable parking lot, quick in-and-out stops, post offices, grocery stores, laundromats, massage parlors, and fine dining.
 Wait.
 What?
 Fine dining?
 In a strip mall?
 Yes!
 In a strip mall.
 Right next to the dollar store.
 Sandwiched in between the PCS and Subway.
 No, I am not crazy.

-Now here’s a secret.
-Don’t tell anyone OK?
-Bon Picat.
+Now here’s a secret: Bon Picat.
 Tiny.
 Those that know about it don’t want to share it.
-I am probably breaking some kind of code here by raving about it.
-It is a husband, and wife team and they offer authentic Spanish food.
+I am probably breaking some code here by raving about it.
+It is a husband and wife team, and they offer authentic Spanish food.
 It has no more than ten tables (if that) and it is usually very full.
 It is because of them that I now order octopus everywhere I go.
 You cannot miss their pulpo a la gallega.
 Amazing!
 I often run out of things to dip into the remaining sauce once the octopus is gone.
 Do you want something not on the menu?
 Just ask!
 The owner will come out, talk to you and make something just for you.
 You heard it here.
 This is Doral’s most delicious hidden gem.